masc-ucsc/docs/docs/pyrope/04-variables.md

 ```
 read_state = fun(x) {
-  f:$(comptime) u32 <- x  // f is compile time or a compile error is generated
+  let f:$(comptime) u32 = x // f is compile time or a error is generated
   ret f                     // f should be compile time constant
 }

-foo := read_state(zz) // foo will be compile time constant
+var foo = read_state(zz) // foo will be compile time constant
 ```

 Pyrope allows to assign the attribute to a statement to avoid repeating the